Unboxing LLMs > loading...

 Precision-Recall Trade-off

-1. F1-Score: The Harmonic Mean
+1. F1-Score: The Harmonic Mean Compromise

-LaTeX: F1 = 2 \times \frac{\text{precision} \times \text{recall}}{\text{precision} + \text{recall}}
+F1 = 2 \times \frac{\textrm{precision} \times \textrm{recall}}{\textrm{precision} + \textrm{recall}}

-Practical Implementation in Python
+Practical Implementation in Python: Getting Your Hands Dirty

 import numpy as np